Terms of Engagement

 Roseingrave & Vallance Ltd trading as ROVA Chartered Accountants l Terms of Engagement

-On the basis of information you provide, we will compile a set of financial statements comprising of but not limited to a Statement of Profit & Loss, Balance Sheet along with associated tax returns for the individual or entity named in the attached letter.
+On the basis of information you provide, we will complete the tasks as outlined in the table in the engagement letter.
 This engagement will be performed in accordance with Service Engagement Standard No.2 Compilation of Financial Information (SES-2) issued by the New Zealand Institute of Chartered Accountants.

 Our compilation report on the financial statements of the entity will be issued on completion of the engagement and is currently expected to read as follows: